fuenwang/DeepOpenSfM/README.md

 For now we have already support <a href="http://lear.inrialpes.fr/src/deepmatching/">DeepMatching</a>, and we will continue to support more Deep-Learning-based matching method.
 Because the document is not completed yet, if you have any advise or question, just let us know!
 </p>

+## Constrain
+To make efficiency better, DeepOpenSfM only supports sequential frames extracted from video; that is, you have to extract video into frames and give theirs name in order like img0001.jpg, img0002.jpg....., and our matching order will be img0001.jpg---->img0002.jpg, img0001.jpg---->img0003.jpg, img0002.jpg---->img0003.jpg, img0002.jpg---->img0004.jpg and so on.